+a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 If you have answered yes, is the damage the subject of any outstanding insurance claim?

+in you have anovered yes, to the damage into , subject of any calcit

 b.
-Are you aware of the existence of asbestos in your property?
+Are you aware of the existence of asbesto If you have answered yes, please give details

-10. Services
+10 .
+Services

 a.
-Please tick which services are connected to your property and give details of the supplier:
+Please tick which services are c of the supplier: onnected to yo ur property and give deta ails

 Services Connected Supplier

-Gas/liquid petroleum gas Yes Octopus
+Ī Gas/liquid petroleum gas

-Water mains/private water supply Yes Scottish Water
+Water mains/private water supply

-Electricity Yes Octopus
+Electricity

-Mains Drainage Yes don't know
+Mains Drainage

-Telephone Yes Sky
+Telephone

-Cable TV/Satellite No
+Cable TV/Satellite

-Broadband Yes Sky
+L Broadband

 b.
-Is there a septic tank system at your property?
+Is there a septic tank system at your prop erty?

-If you have answered yes, please answer the two questions below:
+If you have answered yes, please answer the e two questions belov / :

-- c.
-Do you have appropriate consents for the discharge from your septic tank? - d.
-Do you have a maintenance contract for your septic tank?
+c.
+Do you have appropriate consents for the discharge from you ır septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+d.
+Do you have a maintenance contract for y If you have answered yes, please give detail Contract: h which you have a maintenance